 Cristina Gangemi holds a Masters degree in Pastoral Theology and Lay ministry, with a special focus on Disability.
 She is Director of The Kairos Forum, which focuses on enabling communities to be places of belonging for people with a disability.
 She has had extensive experience in Special Education, the training of specialised Lay ministers and parent support and is currently working with Livability and other charities.
 Cristina has recently worked with the Pontifical Council for Culture and the Pontifical Council for New Evangelisation and Catechesis on issues regarding disability.
 During the 2012 Games she was a spokesperson for the Christian community and is a national advisor to the Catholic Bishops’ Conference of England and Wales.
 She is currently undertaking doctoral study in Practical theology and Roehampton University.

-Andy Hardy (University of Roehampton)
+David Childs (University of Roehampton)

 18 February 2020